November 30th

 Those tied to desires keep running to achieve them.
 Those devoid of desires sit relaxed.

-The irony is that if one is tied, he should be limited to a place - unable to run.
-But this verse shows that, those who are tied (to desires) are the ones always on the run!
-Desire is such a strong thing.
-It can drive one to extremes while on the path of acquiring them.
+If one is tied he should be limited to a place, unable to run.
+Antithetically, this verse shows that those tied (to desires) are the ones who are always on the run!
+Desire is such a strong thing, while on the path of acquiring it, it can drive one to extremes.
 But those who are free from desires have nothing to run after.
-They sit unperturbed and without agitations.
+They sit unperturbed and without any agitations.

-Caution: Beware of desires and where they take you.
+Beware of desires and where they take you.
+Fewer the desires, more the peace!

 pada vigrahaH: